WALDO-AE-DETECTION/WALDO/docs/index.md

 ## Research Collaboration

-Waldo is part of a larger collaborative research effort involving top-tier institutions such as **Johns Hopkins University**, **University of California San Diego**, and others.
+Waldo is part of a larger collaborative research effort involving institutions such as **Johns Hopkins University**, **University of California San Diego**, and others.
 This research focuses on improving the automation of adverse event detection in the healthcare domain, particularly for cannabis-derived products.

 📄 The full research paper will be available here upon publication.
 Stay tuned for updates.